mnot/I-D/variants/draft.md

 Caches that implement the Variants header field and the relevant semantics of the field-name it contains can use that knowledge to either select an appropriate stored representation, or forward the request if no appropriate representation is stored.

-They do so by running this algorithm (or its functional equivalent) upon receiving a request, incoming-request:
+They do so by running this algorithm (or its functional equivalent) upon receiving a request:

-1. Let selected-responses be a list of the stored responses suitable for reuse as defined in {{!RFC7234}} Section 4, excepting the requirement to calculate a secondary cache key.
+Given incoming-request, a mapping of field-names to lists of field values, and selected-responses, a list of stored responses suitable for reuse as defined in {{!RFC7234}} Section 4, excepting the requirement to calculate a secondary cache key:

-2. If selected-responses is empty, return an empty list.
+1. If selected-responses is empty, return an empty list.
-3. Order selected-responses by the "Date" header field, most recent to least recent.
+2. Order selected-responses by the "Date" header field, most recent to least recent.
-4. If the freshest (as per {{!RFC7234}}, Section 4.2) has one or more "Variants" header field(s):
+3. If the freshest (as per {{!RFC7234}}, Section 4.2) has one or more "Variants" header field(s):
    1. Select one member of selected_responses and let its "Variants" header field-value(s) be variants-header.
 This SHOULD be the most recent response, but MAY be from an older one as long as it is still fresh.
    2. Let sorted-variants be an empty list.
    3. For each variant in variants-header: